MohamedAliHabib/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detector
-Building a detection model using a convolutional neural network in Tensorflow & Keras.
+Building a detection model using a convolutional neural network in Tensorflow & Keras.<br>
 Used a brain MRI images data founded on Kaggle.
 You can find it [here](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection).<br>

 **About the data:**<br>